Grief doesn’t come with instructions.

 When will your book be available?

-The Year After Kahlia is my memoir about surviving the first year after losing my daughter.
+The Year After Kahlia is my memoir about surviving the first year after my daughter died by suicide.

 Are you writing anything else?